rockstor/rockstor-doc/config_backup.rst

     :scale: 80%
     :align: center

-This shows a single save point; note the icons in the actions column.
+This shows a single save point; It's recommended that you download the backup and save it somewhere safe and secure.
+In case of a reinstall, you can upload it and restore the system to this save point as explained below.

+Note the icons in the actions column.
 Mouse over tooltips assist with identifying these icons and their function.

 ..  _config_backup_actions: